How To Find Roofing Salesman

 I promised to write an article about Hiring Sales People some time ago…

-Hiring isn’t important to most of the sales people who read these articles, but it is vitally important to ever-expanding number of roofing company owners and sales managers that do.
+Hiring isn’t important to most of the sales people who read these articles, but it is vitally important to an ever-expanding number of roofing company owners and sales managers that do.

 If hiring sales people is important to you, keep reading because I’m about to spill the beans.